Catherine Wheel (band): History

 1995's Happy Days saw the band delving further into metallic hard rock, which alienated a portion of their fanbase, even as it increased their exposure in the United States during the post-grunge era.
-The single "Waydown", and especially its plane-crash themed video, received heavy play in the U.S. A more sedate strain of rock known as Britpop was taking over in the UK, causing Catherine Wheel to continue to have greater success abroad than at home.
+The single "Waydown", and especially its plane-crash themed video, received heavy play in the US.
+A more sedate strain of rock known as Britpop was taking over in the UK, causing Catherine Wheel to continue to have greater success abroad than at home.

 The B-sides and outtakes collection, Like Cats and Dogs, came out the following year, revealing a quieter, more contemplative side of the band, spanning the previous five years.
 This carried over into Adam and Eve in 1997, wherein the band scaled back the sonic force of their sound from its Happy Days levels, with clean playing on some songs that featured extensive use of keyboards and acoustic guitars.
 Alternately, songs like "Satellite" and "Here Comes the Fat Controller" were lush and orchestral in scope.

 In 2000, Catherine Wheel re-emerged with a new record label, a new bassist (Ben Ellis); a modified name (The Catherine Wheel); and a new album, Wishville.
 After mixed reviews, record company turmoil and lacklustre sales, the band went on a hiatus.
 In January 2022, the band began updating a new Instagram account, suggesting that the band had reformed in some capacity.

 In March 2010, Ferment was re-released, containing bonus tracks and extensive sleeve notes.